jvalderrama/devo/README.md

 ## K8s and Chart Deployment

-In order to deploy the Web Check Application over a kubernetes cluster in HA has been created a set of templates:
+In order to deploy the Web Check Application over a kubernetes cluster in HA, has been created a set of templates.
-The HA is guaranteed using **PodAntiaffinity** k8s feature, it means who at least the Deployment is going to deploy **two or more replicas in different nodes in the cluster**, not just two or more replicas in a single node.
+The HA is guaranteed using **PodAntiaffinity** k8s feature, it means that at least the Deployment is going to have **two or more replicas in different nodes in the cluster**, not just two or more replicas in a single node.

 HA in K8s Deployment